 Each winner of the International Children's Peace Prize is dedicated to a specific child rights theme.
 KidsRights conducts research on these themes to provide background to our work and that of the winners.
 The research is published in our KidsRights Reports.
-Among other children’s rights themes, reports have been published about street children, child labor and child participation.
+Reports that have been published so far are for example about street children, child labor and child participation.

-The research and research report are conducted in collaboration with Leiden University and NautaDutilh.
-Governments, aid agencies and children, such as The KidsRights Youngsters, use the reports in their work.
+The research has been conducted in collaboration with Leiden University and NautaDutilh.
+Governments, aid organizations and children, such as The KidsRights Youngsters, use the research reports in their work.

 To date KidsRights has published the following reports: